All Products

 Background information

 • Difficulties in deploying environments: You must purchase a GPU-accelerated instance and install a GPU driver on the instance.
-After you prepare images for training jobs, you must install the GPU runtime hook.
+After you prepare a containerized environment for training jobs, you must install the GPU runtime hook.

 • Lack of scalability: After you deploy an environment and run the training jobs, you may need to release idle resources to save costs.
 The next time you want to run training jobs, you must deploy an environment and create instances again.
 If compute nodes are insufficient, you must scale out the compute nodes.
 In this case, you must create instances and deploy the environment again.

 To resolve the preceding difficulties, we recommend that you use ACK Serverless clusters and elastic container instances to run training jobs.
-This solution has the following benefits:
+The solution has the following benefits:

 • You are charged on a pay-as-you-go basis and do not need to manage resources.